pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 u32      index of rejected key in input body u32      error code: 1 for "from not found", 2 for "to not found", 3 for
          "both from and to not found"
+varlen   length of additional data (0 allowed for no data) [u8]     additional data of the rejected edge
 ...

 or 400 BAD and error body as above.
 Rejected edges are not a reason to